getnamingo/epp-client/README.md

 ### Benchmarking an EPP Server

-To run tests against an EPP server using the Tembo EPP client, follow these steps:
+To run tests against an EPP server using the Namingo EPP client, follow these steps:

 #### 1. Configure Your Connection